mcmoe/Scrapa/README.md

 ####Some of the stuff used in this project:####

+- flyway
+- gradle
+- H2 (embedded & in-memory)
 - java 8 stream API
+- java nio
+- JDBC API
+- JOOQ
-- gradle
+- lombok
 - mechanize
-- lombok
-- H2
-- JOOQ
+- SLF4J + LOG4J
-- JDBC API
 - XML Parsing
-- SLF4J + LOG4J

 If you're interested in learning about these tools and API's in a simple project, now is your chance :)